labujaber1/RacingGame/README.md

 # RacingGame
-Three staged car racing game developement to a client server setup.
+Three staged car racing game fully developed in Java and swing to a client server setup.
+Includes documentation created as HTML files by auto generation.

 The first stage CarSpin simply shows 2 images of a car.
 The first car loops through an array of images giving the impression its spinning.
 The second car can be moved through the image array using the left and right keys giving the impression its turning.